 - Once both sides of the tofu are golden, remove them and place them on top of a kitchen towel to drain any excess oil.

-- For the fried tofu dipping sauce: combine the soy sauce, half of the sesame seeds, and 1/2 teaspoon chopped spring onions.
+- For the soy dipping sauce: combine the soy sauce, half of the sesame seeds, and 1/2 teaspoon chopped spring onions.

 - Sprinkle the remaining sesame seeds on tofu, with some more green onions, if desired.

-- Serve your crispy fried tofu with sauce — enjoy while hot!
+- Serve your fried tofu with dipping sauce --- enjoy while hot!

 - Cook's Tip #1: The variety of tofu to use is crucial in making this crispy tofu recipe.
 So, ensure that you have the extra-firm ones.